AP Exclusive: US talks secretly to Venezuela socialist boss | New Country 923

 Similar contacts exist with other top Venezuelan insiders, the official said, and the U.S. is in a listening mode to hear what it would take for them to betray Maduro and support a transition plan.

+He added that he’d only meet with “the owners of the circus” — an apparent reference to the U.S.

+“Whatever happens, Nicolás Maduro and I will be in the same row, defending the homeland,” he said.

-But an aide said the U.S. has been increasingly knocking on his door, desperately looking to establish contact.
-The aide rejected the notion Cabello was somehow betraying Maduro, saying that Cabello would only meet with Americans with the president’s permission and if it contributes to lifting sanctions he blames for crippling the oil-dependent economy.
+An aide said the U.S. has been increasingly knocking on Cabello’s door, desperately looking to establish contact.
+The aide rejected the notion Cabello was somehow betraying Maduro, saying that Cabello would only meet with Americans if it contributes to lifting sanctions he blames for crippling the oil-dependent economy.
 The aide spoke on the condition of anonymity because he isn’t authorized to discuss political affairs publicly.

 A person familiar with the July encounter said Cabello appeared savvy and arrived to the meeting with the U.S.-backed envoy well prepared, with a clear understanding of Venezuela’s political problems.
 The person spoke on the condition of anonymity because they aren’t authorized to discuss the matter.